 Jersey has one of the largest tidal ranges in the world, with MSC-accredited, clean and nutrient-rich waters creating the perfect environment to harvest oysters.
 The Royal Bay of Grouville is host to Jersey’s Oyster farms so you can be whisked to the bay to wander around the beds before sampling a Jersey oyster or two with Jersey Walk Adventures or Seymour Oyster.
 A glass of bubbly is the oyster’s perfect partner.

 2. A late Lobster lunch with a view.

 Suma’s restaurant is close by and lunch on the terrace, with fabulous views of Mont Orgueil Castle and the harbour, is a good way to continue your sampling of local produce.
 Did we mention that Jersey Lobster is another of our “Big 4” local delicacies?
 A lobster lunch with a view of the castle is a pretty special lunchtime treat.

 3. Private cinema experience with ice creams at half time.

 After a long lazy lunch, zip back to town to curl up and watch a film in the private cinema at the Grand Jersey Hotel and Spa.
 Grab your popcorn and relax after a hard day of oysters, champagne and lunching.
 Ask the team at the Grand for a Jersey ice cream during the intermission and you will have sampled three out of four of our must-try local products.

 Once re-energised, pop into St. Helier for supper.
-Book a table at Number 10, a town centre gem where chef-owner Joseph Barker of Great British Menu fame will take you on a culinary journey or head to Sangria for tapas in St. Helier’s historic Royal Square, scene of the Battle of Jersey in 1781.
+Book a table at The Watchmaker, a classic European wine bar, which specialises in wine, Champagne and charcuterie, for an intimate and cosy experience, or head to Sangria for tapas in St. Helier’s historic Royal Square, scene of the Battle of Jersey in 1781.